Skip to main content

 Program Outcomes

-6.Demonstrate the ability to effectively interact through written, oral, and nonverbal communication with the client, family, significant others, colleagues, other health providers, and the public in a professionally acceptable manner.
+6. Demonstrate the ability to effectively communicate through written, oral, nonverbal, and/or virtual means with client, care providers, colleagues, other health providers, and the public in a professionally acceptable manner.
+(Essential Skills)

 Accreditation Associate of Applied Science